rtCamp/snapwp/docs/config-api.md

 NODE_TLS_REJECT_UNAUTHORIZED=0
 ```

-> [!NOTE]
+### Visibility & Access

-> You can prefix environment variables with `NEXT_PUBLIC_` to expose them to the browser.
+You can prefix environment variables with `NEXT_PUBLIC_` to expose them to the browser.
 Only variables with this prefix will be included in the client-side bundle.
 You may also need to update the `codegen.ts` file in the Next.js app.

 ## `snapwp.config.ts` File